 Facility rentals, however, must still be done in person.
-Program information is available in the downloadable Rec Guide or by visiting the online registration area to search for programs.
+Program information is available in the downloadable REAL Guide or by visiting the online registration area to search for programs.

 For more information you may call Parks & Recreation Administration Offices at (239) 252-4000.